owainow/selenium-grid-aks-keda/README.md

 #Log in to your registry with HELM

-helm registry login $ACRNAME --username $USER_NAME --password $PASSWORD
+helm registry login $ACRFQDN --username $USER_NAME --password $PASSWORD

 #Push your edited helm chart to your container registry.
 Please note: the zipped file will have been generated from your helm package in the above step.

-helm push selenium-grid-0.15.4.tgz oci://$ACRNAME/helm
+helm push selenium-grid-0.15.4.tgz oci://$ACRFQDN/helm

 #Attach your ACR to your AKS cluster to allow AKS to pull the image.